caltechlibrary/cait/ARCHITECTURE.md

 ### cait

-_cait_ command line utility is the workhorse for getting content out of ArchivesSpace and onto your local file system in a useful static form (JSON blobs).  _cait_ will eventually support putting content back into ArchivesSpace.
-At that stage you'll have more options for batch editing content with more general tools like R, Open Refine, etc.
+_cait_ command line utility is the workhorse for getting content out of ArchivesSpace and onto your local file system in a useful static form (JSON blobs).  _cait_ can be used to put some content back into ArchivesSpace.
+This gives you options for batch editing content with more general tools like R, Open Refine, etc.

 ### caitjs